Skip to main content

 Cashing out small pension pots when changing jobs

-Not claiming higher/additional rate tax relief
+Not claiming higher or additional-rate tax relief

 Assuming the State Pension covers everything